What is supervision?

 Potential benefits & drawbacks of different types

-• Time that is focussed on you and what you want to explore
+• Time that is exclusively focussed on you and what you want to explore

 • Higher probability of receiving constructive feedback about unconscious patterns and misjudged interventions